 Third Party Contracts: Hotel represents and warrants that its ability to perform its obligations under this Agreement shall not be impeded by any third party contracts or by disputes involving such agreements, including but not limited to labor agreements (including renewals or renegotiations thereof).
 Hotel shall promptly notify ABC of any potential or actual labor disputes, including but not limited to strikes, slowdowns or other disputes, that may impact the ability of the Hotel to perform its obligations under this Agreement, or the ability of Event attendees to fully enjoy the Hotel and its facilities during the Event.
-In the event of the existence of such potential or actual disputes that may impact the ability of the Hotel to perform its obligations under this Agreement, or the abilities during the Event, or the ability of Event attendees to fully enjoy the Hotel and its facilities during the Hotel to perform its obligations under this Agreement, or the ability of Event attendees to fully enjoy the Hotel and its facilities during the Event attendees to fully enjoy the Hotel and its facilities during the Event, ABC may, at its option, terminate this Agreement without penalty and collect from Hotel direct damages resulting from such termination and subsequent securing of alternate accommodations.
+In the event of the existence of such potential or actual disputes that may impact the ability of the Hotel to perform its obligations under this Agreement, or the ability of Event attendees to fully enjoy the Hotel and its facilities during the Event, ABC may, at its option, terminate this Agreement without penalty and collect from Hotel direct damages resulting from such termination and subsequent securing of alternate accommodations.